Federal prosecutors notify Trump he is target of investigation: reports

 The Justice Department has notified former President Trump that he is the target of an investigation, signaling that prosecutors may be nearing a charging decision, according to media reports.

-The notification reportedly involves the department’s probe into the former president’s handling of classified documents, according to CNN.
+The notification reportedly involves the department’s probe into the former president’s handling of classified documents, according to The Guardian.

 The Justice Department manual encourages prosecutors to provide such notifications before seeking an indictment in order to give the individual an opportunity to testify before the grand jury.